-This week we got the opportunity to reconnect with an author that published her first book with us last year; What They Don't Tell You About Having A Baby.
+This week we got the opportunity to reconnect with an author that published her first book with us in October 2019; What They Don't Tell You About Having A Baby.

-We had the pleasure of getting to interview Dr. Johnson and we hope you enjoy it as much as we did.
+We had the pleasure of interviewing Dr. Johnson and we hope you enjoy it as much as we did.

 Tell me about your journey to becoming a writer.

 I have spent years teaching patients and mentoring younger doctors as well as speaking to the public about what I have learned about menopause both professionally, through my patients, and, eventually, personally.
 I’ve kept notes of the “tidbits” which I now refer to as my “Dr. J’s Pearls” hoping to, one day, compile them into a useful and readable format.
 What was the main inspiration behind this book?

 As I reach the end of my career and accept what I have learned and realized how long it took to gain such “knowledge,” I have felt compelled to share this information with my patients, their friends, and families as well as the younger providers I work with so that they don’t have to recreate the wheel.
 I would love to do what I refer to as Dr. Spock’s “mind meld” from Star Trek (if you are old enough to know what I am talking about) to help patients, family, friends, and colleagues.
 I have learned so much and have so much to share.
 What kind of research did you have to do for it?